 “In the United States, the Communications Act prevents broadcast stations from rejecting or censoring ads from candidates for federal office once they have accepted advertising for that political race, although this does not apply to cable networks like CNN, or to social media sites, where leading presidential candidates are spending millions to target voters in the run-up to the November 2020 election.”

-Lies have always been a key feature of political campaigns since the dawn of time.
-So, why this rush to control digital advertising on social media sites?
+Lies and half truths have always been a key feature of political campaigns since the dawn of time.
+So, why the rush to control digital advertising on social media platforms?

 Digital ads on social media platforms are not subject to the same disclosure regulations that apply to traditional television and political ads on radio and other traditional media vehicles.
-However, people are putting pressure on social media platforms to ban political ads.
+However, civil society organizations are putting pressure on social media platforms to ban political ads.

 Political Ad Policies